NASH is a common and progressive chronic liver disease that is an advanced progression of nonalcoholic fatty liver disease, or NAFLD

 Lanifibranor – Our Solution

 A number of experimental treatments for NASH are being tested in clinical trials.
-Among those treatments, lanifibranor, Inventiva’s drug candidate for the treatment of NASH and systemic sclerosis (SSc) stands out.
+Among those treatments, lanifibranor, Inventiva’s drug candidate for the treatment of NASH, stands out.